RicoJia/The-Dream-Robot/src/dream_gmapping/tmp_gazebo_plugin_dream_robot.md

     - publish map to odom tf (see the code)

 - TODO
-    - odom is not right?
+    - map to base not right.
     - Make sure the max ranges are not registered, but the line all the way up to them are
     - log score?
 (TODO)
     - double freeing problem?